 Mr. Bermudez graduated from the University of Miami with a Bachelor of Arts degree and received his law degree (juris doctorate) from the University of Notre Dame Law School.
 He has practiced law in South Florida for over 28 years and is member of the Florida Bar and the American Bar Association amongst other legal associations.
 He is currently a partner at Lubell Rosen, LLC in the Coral Gables office.

-Mr. Bermudez has been married to Vivian Bermudez, a special education teacher, for 25 years and they have three children: Eneida Marie 21, Elena Catherine 17 and Elisa Nicole 6 years of age.
-Their family has resided in Doral for the past 18 years.
+Mr. Bermudez has been married to Vivian Bermudez, a special education teacher for almost three decades.
+They have three children: Eneida Marie, Elena Catherine, and Elisa Nicole, and have resided in Doral for the past 20 years.